Answered By: Laurissa Gann Last Updated: Oct 03, 2018 Views: 40658

 Name of Medicine [package insert].
 Place of publication : Publisher; Year of publication.

 In EndNote, you can manually create a package insert citation by going to References and then New Reference.
-Choose "webpage" for the reference type, even if you got the information from a paper insert.
-Enter all of the citation information in the "Title" field within the EndNote citation you are creating.
-If there is a url attached to the citation, enter the url and accessed date.
+Choose Journal for the reference type.
+Enter the year into the Year field.
+Enter the rest of the citation into the Title field within the EndNote citation you are creating.
 Save the citation upon closing, and then use it normally as any other EndNote reference.

 - Thank you very much for this.
 It was helpful.
 How should one cite an Drug-label that is found at the FDA website?